Home

 2. “Development of a centre for retraining high school teachers within University of Bucharest”, 1998-2001.
 Tempus Joint Educational Project no. 12508.
 In collaboration with M. Patroescu.
 Funded by the European Union.
 Value: 120000 USD.

-XIX.
+XXV.
 Also:

 - 1992: Environmental impact assessments diploma, under the supervision of the French and Romanian Ministry of Environment;

-Dr. Mihai E. POPA
+Professor Mihai Emilian POPA